-The Company has entered into change in control severance agreements with substantially all of our Named Executive Officers (other than Mr. Chen) to provide "double-trigger" change in control severance payments and benefits, including full (100%) acceleration of outstanding and unvested equity awards upon a qualifying termination of employment during a specified period relating to a change in control.
+The Company has entered into change in control severance agreements with all of our Named Executive Officers to provide "double-trigger" change in control severance payments and benefits, including full (100%) acceleration of outstanding and unvested equity awards upon a qualifying termination of employment during a specified period relating to a change in control.
 These agreements were approved as a result of the Compensation Committee's ongoing review of competitive market practices for compensatory matters and based on an analysis performed by the Compensation Committee's compensation consultant.
-For a summary of the material terms and conditions of these postemployment compensation arrangements, see "Potential Payments Upon Termination or Change in Control" below
+For a summary of the material terms and conditions of these post-employment compensation arrangements, see "Potential Payments Upon Termination or Change in Control" below.